Boeing 747-400

 It retains the 747 airframe, including the 747-300 stretched upper deck, with 6 ft winglets.
 The 747-400 offers a choice of improved turbofans: the Pratt & Whitney PW4000, General Electric CF6-80C2 or Rolls-Royce RB211-524G/H. Its two-crew glass cockpit dispenses with the need for a flight engineer.
 It typically accommodates 416 passengers in a three-class layout over a 7285 nmi range with its 875000 lb maximum takeoff weight (MTOW).

 The first -400M combi was rolled out in June 1989.
 The -400D Domestic for the Japanese market, without winglets, entered service on October 22, 1991.
 The -400F cargo variant, without the stretched upper deck, was first delivered in May 1993.
 With an increased MTOW of 910,000 lb, the extended range version entered service in October 2002 as the -400ERF freighter and the -400ER passenger version the following month.
-Several 747-400 aircraft have undergone freighter conversion or other modifications to serve as transports of heads of state, YAL-1 laser testbed, engine testbed or the Cosmic Girl air launcher.
+Several 747-400 aircraft have undergone freighter conversion or other modifications to serve as transports of heads of state, YAL-1 laser testbed, engine testbed or the Spirit of Mojave air launcher.
 The Dreamlifter is an outsize cargo conversion designed to move Dreamliner components.

 With 694 delivered over the course of 20 years from 1989 to 2009, it was the best-selling 747 variant.
 Its closest competitors were the smaller McDonnell Douglas MD-11 trijet and Airbus A340 quadjet.
 It has been superseded by the stretched and improved Boeing 747-8, introduced in October 2011.
-In the late 2010s, older 747-400 passenger aircraft were being phased out by airlines in favor of long-range, wide-body twinjet aircraft, such as the Boeing 777 and Airbus A350.
+Beginning in the late 2010s, 747-400 passenger aircraft began being phased out by airlines in favor of long-range, wide-body twinjet aircraft, such as the Boeing 777 and Airbus A350.